We’re so happy you’re interested in joining Key of Q!

 Besides singing this song, the audition will consist of the Musical Director leading you through a series of exercises designed to check your vocal range, rhythm, and ability to hold a simple 8-bar vocal line (that we teach you) while other parts are being sung.
 There is no sight-reading component to the audition, though the notation for the 8-bar musical line can be provided to you if it will help you learn it faster.
 The entire audition will take about 15 minutes.

 Q: What can I expect after my audition?

 A: We will contact you by email within five days of your audition to let you know the results.
 Our policy is that all new members undergo a “probationary period” of up to four rehearsals.
 This gives us all a chance to get to know each other, make sure we all work well together, and hear how our voices blend!

 Q: How much does it cost?

-A: Dues for the entire year are $100, payable as a lump sum or in installments, with a 10% discount given for upfront payment of the full amount.
+A: If you are accepted into the group in January, dues up to the end of the season are a total of $50.
 Dues help to cover the cost of our music, venue-related expenses, publicity and concert materials, among other things.
 Assistance may be available if the cost is a barrier to membership.

 Q: OK, I’m ready to sign up for my audition!
 What do I do?